-See Figure 2 for the locations of items 1 through 11, below.
+See Figure 2 for the locations of items 1 through 13, following.

 - 1. I/M MONITOR STATUS field Identifies the I/M Monitor status area. - 2.
-Monitor icons Indicates which Monitors are supported by the vehicle under test, and whether or not the associated Monitor has run its diagnostic testing (Monitor status).
-When a Monitor icon is solid green, it indicates that the associated Monitor has completed its diagnostic testing.
-When a Monitor icon is flashing red, it indicates that the vehicle supports the associated Monitor, but the Monitor has not yet run its diagnostic testing. - Wehicle icon Indicates whether or not the Scan Tool is being properly powered through the vehicle's Data Link Connector (DLC).
-A visible icon indicates that the Scan Tool is being powered through the vehicle's DLC connector. - 5.
-Computer icon When this icon is visible it indicates that the Scan Tool is linked to a personal computer.
-Optional "PC Link" software is available that makes it possible to upload retrieved data to a personal computer. - DTC Display Area Displays the Diagnostic Trouble Code (DTC) number and definition.
-Each fault is assigned a code number that is specific to that fault. - 7.
-Test Data Display Area Displays DTC definitions, Freeze Frame data, and other pertinent rest information messages. - 8.
-MIL icon Indicates the status of the Malfunction Indicator Lamp (MIL).
-The MIL icon is visible only when a DTC has commanded the MIL on the vehicle's dashboard to light. - 9.
-FREEZE FRAME icon Indicates that "Freeze Frame" data has been stored in the vehicle's computer for the currently displayed DTC. - 10.
-Code Type Indicates whether the code is "generic" or "manufacturer-specific" and shows the type of code; Stored, Pending or Permanent. - 11.
-Code Number Sequence Shows the number of the currently displayed code and the total number of codes retrieved from the vehicle's computer.
-The Diagnostic Tool assigns a sequence number to each DTC that is present in the computer's memory, starting with "1."
-Code number "1" is always the highest priority code, and the one for which "Freeze Frame" data has been stored.
+Monitor icons Indicate which Monitors are supported by the vehicle under test, and whether or not the associated Monitor has run its diagnostic testing (Monitor status).
+When a Monitor icon is solid, it indicates that the associated Monitor has completed its diagnostic testing.
+When a Monitor icon is flashing, it indicates that the vehicle supports the associated Monitor, but the Monitor has not yet run its diagnostic testing. - Section Indicates whether or not the Code Reader is being properly powered through the vehicle's Data Link Connector (DLC).
+A visible icon indicates that the Code Reader is being powered through the vehicle's DLC connector.

+- 4. dp Link icon Indicates whether or not the Code Reader is communicating (linked) with the vehicle's on-board computer.
+When visible, the Code Reader is communicating with the computer.
+If the Link icon is not visible, the Code Reader is not communicating with the computer. - 5.
+Computer icon When this icon is visible it indicates that the Code Reader is linked to a personal computer.
+Optional software is available that makes it possible to upload retrieved data to a personal computer. - 6.
+Code Reader Internal Battery icon When visible, indicates the Code Reader batteries are "low" and should be replaced.
+If the batteries are not replaced when the battery symbol is "on", all 3 LEDs will light up as a last resort indicator to warn you that the batteries need replacement.
+No data will be displayed on screen when all 3 LEDs are lit. - 7.
+DTC Display Area Displays the Diagnostic Trouble Code (DTC) number.
+Each fault is assigned a code number that is specific to that fault.
+The DTC number is color-coded as follows: - RED Indicates the currently displayed DTC is a PERMANENT DTC. - YELLOW Indicates the currently displayed DTC is a PENDING DTC. - GREEN In cases where no codes are retrieved, a "No DTCs are presently stored in the vehicle's computer" message is shown in green. - 8.
+Code Number Sequence The Code Reader assigns a sequence number to each DTC that is present in the computer's memory, starting with "01."
+This number indicates which code is currently displayed.
+Code number "01" is always the highest priority code, and the one for which "Freeze Frame" data has been stored.